 Promising Trials in Field of Alzheimer’s Research

-Alzheimer’s disease has had a lot of media coverage recently, with staggering statistics: Over 5 Million Americans are currently living with Alzheimer’s, but only 45% of people diagnosed are told they have the disease; the 2015 estimated cost of caring for people with ALZ or other Dementias is $226 billion; Alzheimer’s is the 6th leading cause of death in Massachusetts and currently we have no proven cure, treatment or prevention.
+Alzheimer’s disease has had a lot of media coverage recently, with staggering statistics: Over 5 Million Americans are currently living with Alzheimer’s, but only 45% of people diagnosed are told they have the disease; the 2015 estimated cost of caring for people with ALZ or other Dementias is $226 billion; Alzheimer’s is the 6th leading cause of death in Massachusetts, and currently, we have no proven cure, treatment or prevention.
 This is where the story will change.

 The A4 Study

-The A4 Study (Anti-Amyloid Treatment in Asymptomatic Alzheimer’s) is testing whether an anti-amyloid antibody, can slow memory loss caused by Alzheimer’s disease.
-Amyloid is a protein normally produced in the brain that can build up in older people, forming amyloid plaque deposits.
+The A4 Study (Anti-Amyloid Treatment in Asymptomatic Alzheimer’s) is testing whether an anti-amyloid antibody can slow memory loss caused by Alzheimer’s disease.
+Amyloid is a protein typically produced in the brain that can build up in older people, forming amyloid plaque deposits.
 Scientists believe this buildup of deposits may play a key role in the eventual development of Alzheimer’s disease-related memory loss.
 The overall goal of the A4 study is to test whether decreasing amyloid with antibody investigational treatment can help slow the memory loss associated with amyloid buildup in some people.
 Source: A4study.org

-Clinical Trials – are essential to getting drugs on the market
+Clinical Trials – are essential to getting drugs on the market.